joinpursuit/ac-curriculum-web/unit2-apis-and-advanced-javascript/README.md

   - OOP, Prototypical OOP VS traditional class-based OOP, non-JS OOP (Interfaces, Abstract Classes)
   - **Learning outcome**: Be able to discuss OOP interview questions (how to design games like chess, model animal species, etc.) and understand how to discuss the talking points for non-JS OOP
   - **Learning outcome**: Design and implement classes in JS, create instances manually and dynamically, and utilize protypical inheritance to augment existing classes on the fly.
 [Examples here](https://github.com/C4Q/ac-curriculum-web/tree/master/unit2-apis-and-advanced-javascript/oo-challenges.md)
-- APIs via AJAX and JSON: 2 days
+- APIs via AJAX and JSON: 2 days (carries into Week 3)
   - What is AJAX?
   - jQuery's AJAX methods (ajax, get, post) & under-the-hood JavaScript's pure AJAX methods (only for educational reasons)
   - Handling success and failures with callbacks
   - Firebase (or some other competitor) configuration and consumption
-  - Promises: definition, usage, etc
   - How to perform multiple, ordered asynch calls using promises (Firebase DB reads and/or writes can be used here as example)
   - **Learning outcome**: Update the tic-tac-toe implementation from Unit 1 to store game state in Firebase, maintain leaderboards, have user accounts that users can log in to (insecurely) from any client
   - **Learning outcome**: Consume an existing API (http://jsonplaceholder.typicode.com/ or http://pokeapi.co/) and allow for the client to control different queries on the API which display different results